 WEATHER: Due to high elevations, temperatures in the summer months fluctuate from 35° F to 95° F. Temperatures change quickly.

 YOUR GROUP: Your groups will be made up of 4-12 people and 2 Wilderness Inquiry guides.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
-Our trips are cooperative in nature.
-Wilderness Inquiry staff will assist you in whatever areas you need, however most people pitch in where they can.
+Our trips are cooperative adventures and people pitch in as they are able.

 MEALS: The food we bring is plentiful and nutritious.
 You can expect great breakfasts served with fresh coffee, trail lunches, a variety of snacks, and delicious dinners with dessert.
 If you have special dietary restrictions, be sure to list them on your registration.